- Misuse and abuse of this gift from God

 1. Blocked by thinking too much

 Many times, we are held back by fear, scepticism (unbelief) or simply by thinking too much.
-I know of several people who asked God for the gift of tongues but did not receive it immediately.
+There have been those who asked God for the gift of tongues but did not receive it immediately.
 Instead, when they were alone praising and worshipping God, their tongues started to move and utter an unknown language.
 They eventually received the gift of tongues when their hearts were focused on God and they were not thinking of anything or anyone else.

 2. Blocked by sin

 Sometimes, the gift is withheld because of unconfessed sin.
-I’ve watched some believers almost immediately start to speak in tongues after they repented of their own or their family’s involvement in fortune-telling, idol worship and occult practices.
+Some believers almost immediately start to speak in tongues after they repented of their own or their family’s involvement in fortune-telling, idol worship, and occult practices.

 3. Released through worship and communal prayer

 Other times, some people receive the gift as someone else prays for them in tongues.
 The disciples in Ephesus received the gift of tongues when the apostle Paul laid hands on and prayed for them.
 The Holy Spirit continues to work in this way today.

 Acts 19:6 ESV And when Paul had laid his hands on them, the Holy Spirit came on them, and they began speaking in tongues and prophesying.

 So for some people, the gift of tongues comes naturally while for some others, it may take more time.
 Each person has their own gifting that they are to bless others with, whether it is with the gift of tongues or other gifts.